Prahlad Jani: Investigations

 Two observational studies and one imaging study of Jani have been conducted.
 The observational studies were one in 2003 and one in 2010, both involving Sudhir Shah, a neurologist at the Sterling Hospitals in Ahmedabad, India, who had studied people claiming to have exceptional abilities, including other fasters such as Hira Ratan Manek.
 In both cases the investigators confirmed Jani's ability to survive healthily without food and water during the testing periods, although neither study was submitted to a scientific journal.
 When questioned six days into the 2010 experiment, the DRDO spokesperson announced that the study's findings would be "confidential" until results were established.
 Uninvolved doctors and other critics have questioned the validity of the studies and stated their belief that, although people can survive for days without food or water, it is not possible to survive for years, especially since glucose, a substrate critical to brain function, is not provided.

 2003 tests

 In 2003, Sudhir Shah and other physicians at Sterling Hospitals, Ahmedabad, India observed Jani for 10 days.
 He stayed in a sealed room.
 Doctors said that he passed no urine or stool during the observation, but that urine appeared to form in the bladder.
 A hospital spokesperson said that Jani was physically normal, but noted that a hole in the palate was an abnormal condition.
-During this period, Jani's weight dropped slightly.
+During the tests, Jani's weight dropped slightly.